 Alligators seen dragging 'badly decomposed' body into Florida lake

-A body discovered in a Florida lake Thursday was “badly decomposed,” police said, and witnesses described seeing a swarm of alligators drag it into the water.
+A "badly decomposed" body was discovered in a Florida lake Thursday, according to police, with witnesses claiming they saw a swarm of alligators dragging it into the water.

-The body was found in Lake Maggiore’s mangroves in St. Petersburg at around 8 a.m., according to the Tampa Bay Times.
+The body was found in Lake Maggiore’s mangroves in St. Petersburg at around 8 a.m., according to reports.

 TOXIC ALGAE BLOOM FORCES GULF COAST BEACH CLOSURES AHEAD OF 4TH OF JULY HOLIDAY WEEKEND